MicrosoftDocs/dynamics-365-ai/ai-docs/sales/enable-configure-sales-accelerator.md

 # Configure the sales accelerator

 The Dynamics 365 Sales Insights sales accelerator helps sellers in your organization increase their sales productivity and prioritize activities for the day through the work list available in your sales app.
 An administrator or a sales manager uses the sequence designer to create a sequence of activities&mdash;separated by time intervals&mdash;including emails, phone calls, and tasks.
-Sequences are connected to relevant records, so sellers can follow the best practices that have been defined in the sequence for the leads and opportunities that are assigned to them.
-The sequence is then applied to leads or opportunities and assigned to a seller automatically, according to your organization's sales strategies.
+Sequences are connected to relevant records, so sellers can follow the best practices that have been defined in the sequence for the record types that are assigned to them.
+The sequence is then applied to record types and assigned to a seller automatically, according to your organization's sales strategies.

 As an administrator, you must enable and configure the sales accelerator in your organization to make it available for sales managers and sellers to use.
 Follow these steps: